A recent study estimates that 47% of foreclosed properties are still occupied.

 So why are so many foreclosed homes occupied?
 It’s important to remember that no one wants the house to be vacant.
 Vacant homes are targets for vandalism and crime.

 Staying in the property can help the bank maintain the value of their investment, so it’s actually in their best interests to keep it occupied.
-Partly because of the ways that the foreclosure laws are structured in NJ, banks may ask you to leave while wanting you to stay.
+Partly because of the ways that the foreclosure laws are structured in FL, banks may ask you to leave while wanting you to stay.

 There are a few perfectly legal ways to remain in your home, even after foreclosure.